Rama-Alyoubi/Rama-Alyoubi/README.md

 ## Introduction

 Welcome to my GitHub profile!
-I'm Rama Alyoubi, an AI student at the University of Jeddah and a passionate full-stack AI engineer.
+I'm Rama Alyoubi, an AI graduate from the University of Jeddah and a passionate full-stack AI engineer.
 I thrive on the intersection of artificial intelligence and the natural world, constantly seeking to push the boundaries of what's possible in AI.
 With a deep appreciation for nature, astronomy, and artistic endeavors, I bring a unique perspective to my work.

 ## Expertise and Approach